 It’s important to remember as you plan that a business plan doesn’t have to be set in stone.
 It acts as a roadmap, something that you can come back to as a guide, then revise and edit to suit your purpose at a given time.

 As you progress with the writing of your plan, it can be helpful to check out completed nonprofit business plan examples for reference.
+Or, if you’d rather leave it to the pros, check out LivePlan’s business consulting—you’ll get an MBA-written business plan in five business days.

 In order to make strong choices that guide your nonprofit in the right direction, a business plan is essential.
 The planning process can be one of the most important tools you’ll have in successfully managing a nonprofit organization.Click here to join the conversation (0 Comments)